opengeos/lidar/README.rst

 Using It
 --------
-Install the Python package using the following command:
+Install the **lidar** Python package using the following command.
+If you encounter any errors, please check the Dependencies_ section below.

 .. code:: python